Tambrauw Regency: History

+Tambrauw Regency, in the province of Southwest Papua, was significantly impacted during World War II, although it is not often mentioned in the grand narrative of the conflict.
+During the war, the region was part of the wider Pacific front, as Japan attempted to expand its influence in Papua, including Tambrauw.
+The Japanese established military and logistics posts in the region, which affected the lives of local people by involving them in forced labor and causing significant economic hardship.
+Although no major battles were recorded in Tambrauw Regency, the tensions and impacts of the war were still felt, particularly through Allied military operations that took place in the surrounding area.
+After the war ended in 1945, Papua returned to Dutch control before finally joining the Republic of Indonesia in 1960.
+The legacy of this period of war can still be seen through the historical legacy and lasting social impacts, which continue to affect the people of Tambrauw to this day.

-Administrative Districts
+Administrative districts

-In 2010 the existing regency comprised seven districts, tabulated below with their areas and their populations at the 2010 Census, together with their estimated populations in mid 2013:
+In 2010, the existing regency comprised seven districts (distrik), tabulated below with their areas and their populations at the 2010 Census, together with their estimated populations in mid 2013:

 The four districts which were added from Manokwari Regency and the single district added from Sorong Regency in 2013 are tabulated below with their areas and their populations at the 2010 Census, together with their estimated populations in mid 2013:

 Subsequent to 2013, seventeen further districts were subsequently created by the division of existing districts, and the total in the regency now comprises twenty-nine districts in all.
-The areas and populations at the 2020 Census of these districts are tabulated below.
-The table also includes the location of the district administrative centres, the number of administrative villages (desa and kelurahan) in each of these districts, and their post codes.
+The areas and populations at the 2020 Census of these districts are tabulated below, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural kampung) in each district, and their post codes.

+Note: (a) Selemkai District is the most westerly in Tambrauw Regency, being west of Moraid District and along the coast towards Sorong city; it is composed of five villages (kampung) - Della, Klabili, Klasbon, Klasei and Malayauw.